DSIP-FBK/DSIPTS/README.md

 se metto shift 1 e metto nel target lui usa le info categoriche del timestamp prima il che non mi sembra ragionevole ma non ho molte idee migliori per ora

 # Usage
-[Here](https://gitlab.fbk.eu/dsip/dsip_dlresearch/dlf/-/tree/main/scripts) you can find an example in wich the library is used for training a model from command line using OmegaConf.
+[Here](https://gitlab.fbk.eu/dsip/dsip_dlresearch/dlf/-/tree/main/scripts) you can find an example in wich the library is used for training a model from command line using OmegaConf with more update models and examples